motion/orbit/next.md

+# completed
+- strip whitespace if it exists in body text
+- we need a line clamp feature that ellipses text after x lines

+# next
+- add option to drill in rather than open in browser so you can see context
+- clamp titles of context items (clamp=2)
 - dont show pin if already pinned (show that its pinned)
 - dont show the exact same item in context for itself
 - finish buckets
   - needs to take you back home when changing bucket
+- settings pane: general settings + integrations split out + working open/close
+- return focus to previous window on hide ora
+- need to do bolding inside ui.text so it works well with clamps
+- add preview of body contents when showing items
+- hover to see tooltip peek (test if it be done in same browserwindow)
 - :bug: once you pin the results disappear
 - :bug: prevent click going to url unless window is focused
+- :bug: popover flicker
 - :bug: popovers stick when you scroll
 - :bug: popovers stick when you close window
-- strip whitespace if it exists in body text
-- return focus to previous window on hide ora
-- we need a line clamp feature that ellipses text after x lines
-  - once we have it use it for titles of context items (clamp=2)
-- need to do bolding inside ui.text so it works well with clamps
-- integrate scraper into our own api
 - use scraper for preview so title matches eventual pinned result
 - get favicon from website
 - way to go "back", because its confusing if you accidently leave